-Valentina has been studying law at Freie Universität Berlin since 2015 and has been a student assistant in the team of the Völkerrechtsblog since April 2019.
-During studying abroad at the University of Birmingham, United Kingdom, she focused on international human rights law and the law of the European Union.
+Daniela has been studying law at Humboldt University Berlin since 2018 and has been a student assistant in the team of Völkerrechtsblog since July 2020.

 Leopold has been studying law at Humboldt University Berlin since 2017.
 He will be pursuing a Master's degree in European law at Paris 2 Panthéon-Assas University in 2021/22.